 I am a big fan of packing cubes too.
 They are ideal for cruising as you can just pop everything into your closet and drawers and stow your suitcase to make more room.
-(If you’re reading this from NZ or Australia, you can buy packing cells from my Travel Store >>)

 Your bags may not arrive for a couple of hours (or more) after you board, so remember to keep out your essentials like medications and phone charger, but also maybe a book, your hat and sunglasses, swimsuit if you fancy getting your kit off and lying poolside until the captain parps the horn three times and you’re backing out.